GannettDigital/simulato/docs/_pages/walk-through.md

 The first thing in our component is the type, the type is the component name, it is how the object of the component will be referenced.
 Below is the entry component, an entry component is essentially a starting point for the test path.
 This entry component in particular contains the name of the component and its current state, which is empty, for now think of the state as the current values occupying the model.

 As we have no elements on a navigation, we simply return an empty array.
-Other components will contain elements which will be coveredß later.
+Other components will contain elements which will be covered later.

 Likewise because there are no elements, our model does not have any state to display, so there are no values (this is why our state in the entry component is blank).